redislabs-training/ru204/admin-training/lab-setup/vm-config/README.md

 - 2 workspaces
 - 5 launchers (Chrome and 4 terminal shells).

-1. Create a new VM called 'admin-training-stage-2' from image 'admin-training-stage-1'.
+1. Create a new VM called **admin-training-stage-2** from image **admin-training-stage-1**.

 ### Configure VNC.

-IMPORTANT: There is a dependency for VNC.
-It includes the private key for 'trainee' to silently authenticate to the base VM.
-If you configure a new VM that alters keys, you must create a new VNC as well.
+**IMPORTANT:** There is one dependency in the VNC Docker image.
+It includes the private key for the **trainee** user to silently authenticate to the base VM.
+If you configure a new VM that uses new keys, you must create a new VNC Docker image to match it.

-2. Sign in to VNC desktop from your laptop browser with password 'trainee!'.
+2. Sign in to VNC desktop from your laptop browser with password **trainee!**.

 3. Open a terminal shell window.